IBM-Bluemix-Docs/mass-data-migration/about.md

    <dt>{{site.data.keyword.mdms_short}} device</dt>
       <dd>{{site.data.keyword.mdms_short}} provides a <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview">portable storage device</a> that is shipped to your location.
 The {{site.data.keyword.mdms_short}} device arrives pre-configured and ready to connect to your network.</dd>
    <dt>File interface</dt>
-      <dd>The file interface is a local, web-based UI that you use to access the network share on the {{site.data.keyword.mdms_short}} device.
+      <dd>The <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-access-ui">file interface</a> is a local, web-based UI that you use to access the network share on the {{site.data.keyword.mdms_short}} device.
 The file interface is based on a mature file and network software that enables large numbers of large files to be copied and transported to {{site.data.keyword.cloud_notm}}.</dd>
 </dl>